Interventions designed for established structures, teams to strengthen or a workshop to structure.

 Make quality reading more common, clearer and less dependent on individual interpretation.

-Establish a transferable framework
+Establish a transferable method

 alexandraschmitz@artdelanglage.com